bchan01/portfolio-tracker/README.md

 * lodash for utilities functions
 * papaparse for converting CSV to JSON
 * reqquest to make HTTP requests to external services
-* grunt swagger-docs for generating swagger for the API's
+* grunt swagger-docs for generating swagger